DanBoyko/MNIST-Machine-Learning-Model/README.md

 A machine learning model trained using the MNIST data set to categorize images containing numbers.

-I use TensorFlow 2.0 to build a deep neural network.
+I use TensorFlow 2.0 to build a feed forward neural network.
+I used the Flatten method as this exercise was before I learned how to use convoluded neural networks.